Endometritis - 1

 What is endometritis?

-Endometritis is a subclinical (no signs or symptoms) infection of the lining of the uterus.
-Often this is due to contamination from a dead calf, assisted calving or retained fetal membranes, but in many cases there is no apparent cause.
-It is common and costly disease in New Zealand dairy herds.
+Endometritis is a subclinical (no obvious signs) infection of the uterine lining that is common and costly in New Zealand dairy herds.
+It is often a result of contamination during calving, such as a dead calf, assisted calving, or retained fetal membranes, though in many cases, there is no apparent cause.

-Cows with endometritis get in calf on average about two weeks later than uninfected herd-mates and are more likely to be empty.
-Most herds will have 10-20% of cows affected, and the need to diagnose and treat, as well as lost production can make endometritis one of the costliest diseases in the dairy industry.
+Cows with endometritis on average get in calf about two weeks later than healthy herd mates and are more likely to be culled as empty.
+Most herds have 10-20% of cows affected, and the costs associated with diagnosis, treatment, and lost production make it one of the most significant diseases in the dairy industry.

 Treating endometritis